How You’re Screwing Up Your Long Runs

 That’s why the accepted practice for marathon training is to remove any intensity from your long runs.

-Remember, the purpose of your long runs is simply to increase endurance.
+Remember, the purpose of these longer runs is simply to increase endurance.

-If you parse out speed, all of the required benefits can be gained by running your long runs at a slow, manageable pace.
+If you parse out speed, all of the required benefits can be gained by running your long runs at a slow, manageable pace whilst minimizing the risk of injury.

 Two Distinct ‘Muscles’ – Speed and Endurance